Vera Borea: 1939

-For fall 1939, Borea styled striped necktie wool dresses.
+For fall 1939, Vera Borea styled striped necktie wool dresses.
 Her daytime frocks were worn with necktie wool blouses and heavy leather belts.
 Wool jackets were shown with plain skirts.
 Full skirted dresses with shirtwaist bodices were a part of her evening wear.
 One design was made in red and green vertical stripes.
 It tucked in at the waist.
 Her evening gowns were inspired from portraits by Velasquez.
 The features included long sleeves and gold buttons, with modern shirtwaist effects.

 1940

-Flared basques were created by Borea for wear in the evenings.
+Flared basques were created by Vera Borea for wear in the evenings.
 Her styles displayed screw-head buttons with a contrasting color on a square cut jacket.
 The look was very individual.

 1946

-Borea's 1946 fall collection was presented on 12 September at her Paris salon, which had been redecorated with white and red and massed with red flowers.
+Vera Borea's 1946 fall collection was presented on 12 September at her Paris salon, which had been redecorated with white and red and massed with red flowers.
 The lines of her clothing designs were simple, with natural shoulders.
 Fullness was eschewed except for drapery featured on a slim silhouette for evening.
 Among her fashions at the showing included a gray flannel ski suit with white leather suspenders and gold buckles.
-Borea introduced amber, mouse gray and moss green corduroy box jackets over tweed suits or simple turtleneck wool dresses.
+Vera Borea introduced amber, mouse gray and moss green corduroy box jackets over tweed suits or simple turtleneck wool dresses.
 Her town dresses and suits employed black wool bands or were inset with black velvet.
 Perhaps her most attractive ensemble in the collection was a mouse gray jacket with a plum frock.

 1959

-Borea designed a raincoat made from golden brown proofed corduroy.
+Vera Borea designed a raincoat made from golden brown proofed corduroy.
 Its buttons were of embossed silver.